 - If you choose not to use Google Authenticator, you can use your phone number to help protect your account with two-factor authentication

-- After you verify your phone number, Install the Google Authenticator app on your mobile device if you haven’t already.
+- After you verify your phone number, install the Google Authenticator app on your mobile device if necessary.

 - If you are using the Google Chrome browser, You can also install the GAuth add-on.